rblakeley/flex-keyboard/README.md

     - [ ] add rem and em usage
     - [ ] add fontello usage
     - [ ] warning for unsupported browsers: <IE9

+## Browser Support

+This is not supported by <IE9.
+An error message or warning will appear with outdated browsers.

 ## Acknowledgement